 The 12-month advanced endoscopy fellowship program has been designed to educate future academic leaders in the field of interventional endoscopy.
 The focus is on both procedural excellence and scholarship.
+Our program takes one fellow through the American Society of Gastrointestinal Endoscopy (ASGE) Match.

 The advanced endoscopy fellow has the appointment of Instructor in Medicine at Washington University School of Medicine.
 Fellows have to be eligible for a license to practice Medicine in the State of Missouri.